oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

 ### Provision the cluster

-Reference the modules in the main configuration file `terraform/main.tf`, adding the following content:
+Add references to the modules in the main configuration file `terraform/main.tf`, use the following content:

 ```terraform
 # terraform/main.tf